newbookbayllc/friendZone/demo/readme.md

+1. download 'XAMPP'.
+The XAMPP contains Apache + MySQL + PHP.
+So you don't have to download and install Apache, database and php manually.
+2 put the 'demo' folder(this folder) into the directory of "\xmapp\htdocs".
+The the direcory -'\xmapp' is where you installed 'XAMPP'.
+Ater this, you have the directory of "\xmapp\htdocs\demo".
+3 I suggest you to use the editor "Bracket".
+It has many nice figures:
+	It focus on websites development.
+	You can open a whole folder and see the tree structure of the project.
+4 open you XAMPP, you'll see the XAMPP Control pannel 5 in the row of Apache, click on 'start', your apache will work. in the row of MySQL, click on 'start', your MySQL database will work.
+6 in the row of MySQL, click on 'admin', opens the administrator webpage.
+In the left above corner, click on 'New' to create a new database.
+Give the name 'laravel5_0_15' to the database. ( You can give other names to the database if you are familiar with the process later) 7 return

 1. create databse and change database setting
 2. in cmd run 'php artisan fresh'
 3 'php artisan migrate' and 'php artisan seed'